delveccj/CSC180_Spring2024/lockdown/README.md

 ---

-That’s a **great** observation!
-The Dockerfile **installs multiple services on one container**, but in Docker Compose, each **service runs in its own container with its own IP address**.
-So how does that work? 🤔

----

 ## **🔍 The Magic of Docker Networking**
 Docker uses **virtual networking** to give containers their **own unique IP addresses**, even though they run on the same physical machine (your computer).